zzjun725/f1tenth-racing-stack-ICRA22/README.md

-This is the codebase we released for ICRA'22 F1tenth Competition.
+This is the codebase we released for our ICRA'22 F1tenth Competition.
 Check an exciting [video](http://zzjun725.github.io/files/projects/icracut.mp4) in which we competed with the ETH Zurich team!

+**Overview**
+We are using pure-pursuit controller and a lane switcher for overtaking/obstacle avoidance.

 ![icra1](http://zzjun725.github.io/files/projects/icra_poster1.png)

 ![icra1](http://zzjun725.github.io/files/projects/icra_poster2.png)

 **Instructions**
 1. Put maps(.png, .pgm, etc) and its configuration(.yaml) under `maps`
 2. Edit `config/params.yaml` to include correct map name
 3. Run `./scripts/populate.sh` to populate data files into subdirectories